Kingpin (Matt Murdock): Creating Venom

-In order to prove her loyalty to him, Matt orders Spider-Woman to kill rogue S.I.L.K. agent and crime boss Jefferson "Scorpion" Davis and bring him his head, an order which she refuses.
-Disappointed that Spider-Woman had not honored their deal, Matt nonetheless has her come with him to Oscorp to give her an alternate order: capture her former friend and Spider-Woman-hunter Harry Osborn / The Lizard in Madripoor, in order to transform the Lizard formula in his blood into the Venom symbiote using Moon's isotopes, which will only allow Gwen to become Spider-Woman again when combined, which Matt hopes to use to corrupt her to his thinking.
-After Spider-Woman refuses to hand Marry over to Matt upon finding him, he has the Rhino beat her father to near-death in his prison cell, rending him comatose, before confronting her himself in Madripoor.
+To prove her loyalty to him, Matt orders Spider-Woman to kill rogue S.I.L.K. agent and crime boss Jefferson "Scorpion" Davis and bring him his head, an order which she refuses.
+Disappointed that Spider-Woman had not honored their deal, Matt nonetheless has her come with him to Oscorp to give her an alternate order: capture her former friend and Spider-Woman-hunter Harry Osborn / The Lizard in Madripoor to transform the Lizard formula in his blood into the Venom symbiote using Moon's isotopes, which will only allow Gwen to become Spider-Woman again when combined, which Matt hopes to use to corrupt her to his thinking.
+After Spider-Woman refuses to hand Harry over to Matt upon finding him, he has the Rhino beat her father to near-death in his prison cell, rending him comatose, before confronting her himself in Madripoor.
 As the symbiote envelops Gwen, Matt mocks her for not accepting his help, before being left incredulous by her being able to resist its bloodlust, which she explains to be due to her music, Matt having earlier mentioned the symbiote to be weak to sound.
 As Spider-Woman grabs him by the throat, an impressed Matt reveals he had stolen her portal-watch, allowing him access to the Spider-Verse, which he uses to open a portal to her father's hospital room and reveal him in his comatose state.
 Explaining his condition as a consequence of her actions, Matt convinces Spider-Woman to let him go, and she flees.

 Later, as the Rhino attempt to blackmail Matt to protect him with threats of revealing he is the real Kingpin of Crime unless he pays him hush money, Matt laughs and tells him that his days are numbered due to his assault of Stacy, and there is nothing even the Kingpin can do to protect him from her wrath, and that his own fall is also imminent.
 Annoyed by his blackmail attempt, Matt has Rhino's location (in Jack's Pub) leaked to Spider-Woman and the NYPD, buying Rhino and a drunk drinks before leaving via a portal as Spider-Woman enters the scene to enact her revenge.